AbdullahSibda/constitutional-compass/README.md

 ## Testing Rules
 - All tests go in `src/tests/`
 - Always run `npm test` locally first
+- Run  `start coverage\lcov-report\index.html` to view a coverage report for the tests
 - Absolutely no `div` elements allowed
 - Fix all test failures before pushing